-The moving parts of ZMorph VX can suck in loose parts of your clothing or long hair.
+The moving parts of Zmorph Fab can suck in loose parts of your clothing or long hair.
 Touching the machine while working, especially the movable parts can also be dangerous.

 After the machine finishes the job, let it cool down before taking out your 3D printed PET-G model.